gwax/gwax.github.io/pages/about/person.rst

 closed source for my professional life or low profile for my own enjoyment.
 I have a handful of small `projects <link://slug/projects>`_ and things to be found on |github-icon| GitHub (`gwax <https://github.com/gwax>`__).
-I've worked in just about every part of the stack though my focus leans pretty hard toward data layer and infrastructure these days.
+I've worked in just about every part of the stack though my focus often leans toward the backend.

 Long ago, I graduated from `MIT <http://web.mit.edu/>`_ with a degree in Materials Science and Engineering (course 3 to fellow alums).
 During my time at